 Is every submission going to be a flawless work of art?
 Probably not.
 Instead of waiting for the perfect submission to come along, though, we encourage you to take action with the submission you have in front of you.
 You can do that by doing one of the following three things:

-- Decline the piece.
-If the submission you receive is totally unworkable, decline it.
+Decline the piece.
+If the submission you receive just isn't a good fit, decline it.
 Make sure you give the writer feedback about why it won't work for you so they can provide you with better content submissions in the future.
 Declining an unusable piece promptly will also signal to new writers that you are still waiting for content.
 You are more likely to receive a new submission much sooner.

 Taking action promptly with submitted pieces will help you get the content that you want.
 By providing feedback on both purchased and declined submissions, you'll help future writers deliver even better material.